opensearch-project/technical-steering/technical-advisory-groups/observability-tag/README.md

 ### Membership

-We follow the membership guidelines proposed in [SIGs README](../README.md) to add / remove / amend / retire members for Observability TAG.
+We follow the membership guidelines proposed in [TAGs README](../README.md) to add / remove / amend / retire members for Observability TAG.

 | Member                 | GitHub ID                                                | Affiliation |
 | ---------------------- | -------------------------------------------------------- | ----------- |